-Transactions between related taxpayers.Generally, an accrual basis partnership can deduct business expenses and interest owed to a related party (including any partner) only in the tax year of the partnership that includes the day on which the payment is includible in the income of the related party.
+Transactions between related taxpayers.
+Generally, an accrual basis partnership can deduct business expenses and interest owed to a related party (including any partner) only in the tax year of the partnership that includes the day on which the payment is includible in the income of the related party.
 See section 267 for details.

-Business start-up and organizational costs.
+Business start-up and organizational

+costs.
 Business start-up and organizational costs must be capitalized unless an election is made to deduct or amortize them.
-For costs paid or incurred before October 23, 2004, the partnership must capitalize them unless it elects to amortize these costs over a period of 60 months or more.
-For costs paid or incurred after October 22, 2004, the following rules apply separately to each category of costs.
+The following rules apply separately to each category of costs.

-- The partnership can elect to deduct up to \$5,000 of such costs for the year the partnership begins business operations. - The \$5,000 deduction is reduced (but not below zero) by the amount the total costs exceed \$50,000.
-If the total costs are \$55,000 or more, the deduction is reduced to zero. - If the election is made, any costs that are not deductible must be amortized ratably over a 180-month period beginning with the month the partnership begins business operations.
+• The partnership can elect to deduct up to \$5,000 of such costs for the year the partnership begins business operations.

+The \$5,000 deduction is reduced (but not below zero) by the amount the total costs exceed \$50,000.
+If the total costs are \$55,000 or more, the deduction is reduced to zero.

+• If the election is made, any costs that are not deducted must be amortized ratably over a 180-month period.